Venture Capital’s Newfound Role in Defense Technology

 Lagging Innovation and Rising Geopolitical Conflict Sparks VC Interest in Defense Tech

-Silicon Valley’s roots trace back to a collaboration between government, private industry, and academia, all focused on advancing national security during World War II and the Cold War.
-Some of the earliest venture-backed companies, like Fairchild Semiconductor, played pivotal roles in advancing groundbreaking technology breakthroughs in microchip technology for NASA, the Pentagon, and more.
+Silicon Valley’s roots trace back to collaboration between government, private industry, and academia focused on advancing national security during World War II and the Cold War.
+Some of the earliest venture-backed companies, like Fairchild Semiconductor, played pivotal roles in advancing groundbreaking microchip technology for NASA, the Pentagon, and more.

 Geopolitical Tensions Shine a Spotlight on the Need for Innovation

 Whether those criticisms are valid or not, necessity is the mother of innovation and current defense needs are underscoring the imperative to move quicker.
-Rising geopolitical tensions coupled with extreme on-the-fly battlefield adaptations during the war in Ukraine have yet again highlighted the need for accelerated technological advancement to protect the US, its allies, and values.
-In recent years, the DOD has increasingly recognized that relying on its fleet of aircraft carriers, ships, and fighter jets (just to name a few “exquisite” assets) is insufficient on its own and could lead to weaknesses.
+Rising geopolitical tensions coupled with extreme on-the-fly battlefield adaptations during the war in Ukraine have highlighted the need for accelerated technological advancement to protect the US, its allies, and values.

-These shifting dynamics have opened the door for venture-backed companies to significantly drive impact alongside the more capital-intensive projects needed to build new nuclear submarines or F-35s for example.
-As a result, a wave of new defense startups has emerged, successfully demonstrating that a market-driven approach — where companies fund their own R&D — can yield powerful results.
+These dynamics have opened the door for venture-backed companies to significantly drive impact alongside the more capital-intensive projects needed to build new nuclear submarines or F-35s.
+A wave of new defense startups has emerged, successfully demonstrating that a market-driven approach where companies fund their own research and development can yield powerful results.

-In a conversation I had with Julia DeWahl, Co-Founder and President of Antares Industries and serial angel investor, she noted, The defense tech category has grown over the last decade as the DOD has realized the value it can get from products built by smaller, nimbler companies than the traditional primes.
-The DOD has developed programs and funding to nurture the startup pipeline, recognizing just how quickly they need to advance their technology to remain dominant vis-a-vis other global powers.”
+Julia DeWahl, Co-Founder and President of Antares Industries and serial angel investor, noted that the defense tech category has grown over the last decade as the DOD has realized the value it can get from products built by smaller, nimbler companies than the traditional primes.
+The DOD has developed programs and funding to nurture the startup pipeline, recognizing how quickly they need to advance their technology to remain dominant vis-a-vis other global powers.

 Spotlight on Anduril